-The FMSP has a commitment to provide Teacher CPD for Key Stage 4 mathematics teachers to help improve the range of extension and enrichment activities that students experience in order that they will consider undertaking further study in mathematics.
+The FMSP has a commitment to provide Professional Development for mathematics teachers to help improve the range of extension and enrichment activities that students experience in order that they will consider undertaking further study in mathematics.

 Events are provided free of charge to KS4 teachers from state-funded schools, colleges and academies.

 We hope to be running the E&E Conference for all teachers in state funded schools in the Spring Term of 2018.
 It is likely to be held in London and further details will be shared in January 2018 if the conference is going ahead.